“My own eyes are not enough for me, I will see through those of others.”

-The mission of the English Department is to produce graduates who can speak and write for various audiences and purposes with clarity, creativity, and sound research according to the Biblical worldview.
+The mission of the English department is to train graduates who can write effectively, creatively, and persuasively and who reflect the image of God with sound thinking, artful expression, thoughtful literary analysis, and a commitment to the Biblical worldview.

 The English Department will produce graduates who are able to:

 • Demonstrate an ability to think critically, consider the merits and flaws of opposing viewpoints. and synthesize responses.

 Director of the Clark Academic Center; Instructor of English